 Forms of Mind

 Nick Petrie’s summary provides a helpful introduction to development stages.
-Jennifer Garvey Berger (formerly a PhD student of Robert Kegan, turned executive coach and leadership expert) provides greater granularity on the development stages that adults move through.
-From Self-sovereign, to Socialized, Self-authored and on to Self-transformed, she details these Forms of Mind in her book Changing on the Job: Developing Leaders for a Complex World (Amazon UK, US).
+Jennifer Garvey Berger (formerly a PhD student of Robert Kegan) provides greater granularity on the development stages that adults move through.
+She details the Forms of Mind that adults can travel through in her book Changing on the Job: Developing Leaders for a Complex World (Amazon UK, US), which I’ve summarised below.

 Practical advice to help new leaders transform